-When a student does not comply with the expectations of our uniform and equipment policy by wearing a prohibited item this will result in the following disciplinary sanction:
+When a student does not comply with the expectations of our uniform and equipment policy or wears a prohibited item, this will result in the following disciplinary sanction:

-- 1. First occasion item confiscated.
-Students can collect the item from their tutor at the end of the school day. - 2.
-Second occasion item confiscated and a whole school detention. - 3.
-Third occasion and any subsequent occasion.
-The student will incur a fixed period in the BRC.
+- 1. First occasion item confiscated (if required).
+Students can collect the item from their tutor at the end of the school day.
+Lack of correct uniform noted using the 'uniform Infringement' icon on Class Charts - 2.
+Second and any subsequent occasions item confiscated (if required).
+Lack of correct uniform noted using the 'uniform Infringement' icon on Class Charts and a whole school detention issued (via the intel event).